Lesson video

 Let's go through these.

-So our synonyms for distressed are worried, miserable, and upset.
+So our synonyms for distressed are worried, miserable and upset.

-The word pairs, a distress state.
+The word pairs, a distressed state.

 The distressed animal, maybe an animal that is really, really not well.